svdgraaf/django-notificare/README.md

 Dependencies
 ============
-django-notificare only depends on Requests.
-It doesn't actually need django to run, just be sure to set the settings correctly in the
+Django-notificare only depends on Requests.
+It doesn't actually need Django to run, just be sure to set the settings correctly in settings.py

+Be good to kittens.